FernandoFrali/smart-games/README.md

   - [x] Create a method to get the items from database
   - [x] Create a method to post the purchased items
   - [x] Handle errors with middlewares
+  - [ ] Change back-end code to TypeScript
+  - [ ] Change ORM to Prisma
   - [ ] Authentication method to login
   - [ ] Can create a store on database and publish your own games
   - [ ] GraphQL version